PebcakId10t/RBackupPs/README.md

 ### Backup root and trunk

 Backup jobs have a source and destination.
-These are either computed as `<root>/<trunk>/<source or destination dir>` or specified as absolute paths, depending on the type (`"mode"`) of the job and what source and destination attributes are set.
+These are either specified as absolute paths or computed as `<root>/<trunk>/<source or destination dir>`, depending on what source and destination attributes are used.
 See [job attributes](#job-attributes) below for more details.

 `"root"` should be self-explanatory and needs to be defined at the config level.
 It is shared by all jobs in the config.
 For local and host backups, it should